On perfect subdivision tilings: Proofs

 \begin{description} \item[Step 1: Preprocessing.]
 Apply the regularity lemma with properly chosen parameters on $G$.
 After that, collect bad vertices and construct absorbing graphs on good vertices.

 \item[Step 2: Place the absorber.]
-By using the abundant properties of $\ve$-regular pairs, place an efficient $Sub(H)$-absorber.
+Place an efficient $\mathrm{Sub}(H)$-absorber by using the abundant properties of $\varepsilon$-regular pairs.

 \item[Step 3: Cover almost all vertices.]
-Find a set $W \subseteq V(G)$ outside of the $Sub(H)$-absorber obtained from step $2$ such that $G[W]$ has a perfect $H$-subdivision tiling, $W$ contains all bad vertices, and $W$ covers all but at most constant number of vertices of $G$ which are not in the $Sub(H)$-absorber.
+Find a set $W \subseteq V(G)$ outside of the $\mathrm{Sub}(H)$-absorber obtained from Step 2 such that $G[W]$ has a perfect $H$-subdivision tiling, $W$ contains all bad vertices, and $W$ covers all but at most a constant number of vertices of $G$ that are not in the $\mathrm{Sub}(H)$-absorber.

 \item[Step 4: Absorb the uncovered vertices.]
-By using the $Sub(H)$-absorber obatained from step $2$, absorb all the vertices which are not covered in Step $3.$ \end{description}
+Absorb all the vertices that are not covered in Step 3 by using the $\mathrm{Sub}(H)$-absorber obtained from Step 2. \end{description}

-In the above description, we omitted a lot of details.
-To achieve the step $3$, the following lemma would be useful.
+In the above description, we omitted many details.
+To achieve Step 3, the following lemma would be useful.